-In caving you just cant pick a rock, do a granny knot around it and hope for the best.
+In caving you just can’t pick a rock, do a granny knot around it and hope for the best.
 Hopefully you have read the section on ‘Rub Points’ before this.
-Rigging Caves, both from the surface, and also once you are in the cave, REALLY is an artform.
+Rigging Caves, both from the surface, and also once you are in the cave, really is an artform.

-There are a set of knots that you need to know, which will be suitable for ANY situation you will ever encounter.
-These are: The Figure 8, The Alpine Butterfly, The Munter Hitch, The Bowline and the Double Fishermans.
+There are a set of knots that you need to know, which will be suitable for any situation you will ever encounter.
+These are: The Figure 8, The Alpine Butterfly, The Munter Hitch, The Bowline and the Double Fisherman’s.
 In particular I would highlight the figure 8.
 In actual fact you can use the figure 8 in 90% of situations, although the other knots have various characteristics that make them more suitable for different purposes or situations.
 Some people use figure 9’s instead of figure 8’s, but this is academic and is really only better if you take a fall on it.
 The figure 9 is also technically a stronger knot, but again the figure 8 is more than strong enough.

 What do you tie the rope to?

 The next part of rigging to mention is identifying what to rig off.
-If the pitch starts right at the surface, and is not bolted, then the first thing you would look for is a rock nearby that is large enough to safely hold a rope without it slipping off, or alternatively a nearby tree (although some conservationialists may disapprove of using a tree incase it is damaged – in which case you can use a cave pack or improvise a way of protecting the tree.
+If the pitch starts right at the surface, and is not bolted, then the first thing you would look for is a rock nearby that is large enough to safely hold a rope without it slipping off, or alternatively a nearby tree (although some conversationalists may disapprove of using a tree in case it is damaged – in which case you can use a cave pack or improvise a way of protecting the tree.

 Bolts are a riggers best friend!

 I mentioned bolts.
 In the United Kingdom the routes through their vertical caves are highly mapped out and bolted.
 It is great!
 You know exactly where to rig and it is simply doing a quick figure 8, into a crab, onto the bolt and there you go.
-However in Victorian Caves we have very few bolts, and probably 90% of the anchors we use are natural features.
+However, in Victorian Caves we have very few bolts, and probably 90% of the anchors we use are natural features.
 These would be rocks and trees on the surface, and things underground such as columns, jugs, rocks, threads, stalactites, or anything strong that will take a rope.
-Obviously we NEVER use any feature that is decorated.
-And decoration is not safe to rig off anyway, as it is not bedrock and is far far weaker than limestone.
+Obviously, we NEVER use any feature that is decorated.
+And decoration is not safe to rig off anyway, as it is not bedrock and is far weaker than solid limestone.

 The best rigging means positioning the rope carefully at the top, and taking time to achieve a free hanging rope all the way down.